shaimaf/Challenge-1/README.md

             </form>
         </div>

-        <h3 class="small-text">The table below displays the contents of the FinalGrades.txt file located on the Webserver</h3>
+        <h3 class="tiny-text">The table below displays the contents of the FinalGrades.txt file located on the Webserver</h3>

         <table>
             <thead>